Contributor: Jay Gregorio. Lesson ID: 13379

 Projections indicate that the melting of ice sheets in the Arctic is fast enough to raise the water level by four to six feet in a few years.

-Many islands in the middle of the ocean are already seeing its effect on their landscape.
+Many islands in the middle of the ocean already see its effect on their landscape.

 Rising Ocean Temperatures